 "Chuck DeLayla… I feel sorry for you now," Billy said with an ever-so-slight hint of amusement in his voice.
 "Whadja do to have the horny teen wonder stalking you?"

 "Nothing!
-I talked to him for three seconds, and now he seems to think I wanna do it with him!
+I talked to him, and now he seems to think I wanna do it with him!
 I DON'T!"

 Billy couldn't help but smirk.
 Yep, that's DeLayla, all right.